 Caius has a large community of Natural Scientists (usually something like 26 per year), split roughly equally between the Physical and Biological Sciences.
 We also have a large number of Fellows, who teach our students and are involved in active research at the various University Departments.
 The College has a vibrant scientific community, including the student-driven Caius Natural Sciences Society.

-The Director of Studies in Biological Sciences is Dr David Summers (Genetics), and the Directors of Studies in Physical Sciences are Dr John Ellis (Physics) and Dr Andrew Bond (Chemistry).
+The Director of Studies in Biological Sciences is Dr David Summers (Genetics), and the Directors of Studies in Physical Sciences are Prof John Ellis (Physics) and Dr Andrew Bond (Chemistry).
 Directors of Studies provide advice on subject combinations and other opportunities, to help you get the best from the Cambridge course.
 Caius also has Fellows in a large number of the specialist subject options (for example, Earth Sciences, Biochemistry, Psychology, etc.), who are able to support you as you progress through the course.
 About half of our science graduates go on to study for higher degrees, either in Cambridge or elsewhere.
 A Natural Sciences degree from Cambridge is also valued outside science.
 In recent years, Caius science graduates have entered a wide range of professions, including law, advertising, finance, television, management and drama.
 One of our recent graduates is making television documentaries with Sir David Attenborough!

 All applicants for Natural Sciences (including Chemical Engineering via Natural Sciences) are required to sit the University's Admissions Assessment in Natural Sciences.